 For instance, I didn’t know that a manananaggal is a hideous, blood-sucking witch capable of detaching her upper torso and sprouting wings to search the night for victims.

-Needless to say, you don’t want to run into a manananaggal under any circumstances.
-You can find manananaggals lurking in the Visayas — the geographical heart of the Philippine archipelago.
+Romantic dinner or otherwise, you don’t want to run into a manananaggal under any circumstances.
+You can usually find manananaggals lurking in the Visayas, the geographical heart of the Philippine archipelago.
 They might also be found on some dating apps.
+Watch your swipes carefully.

 My first reaction to all the warnings about Siquijor Island was predictable: I immediately purchased a ferry ticket.
 Needing to visit any island flagged as “cursed” is pretty much a given.
 Call it an occupational hazard for this job.